-Examples of bigot
+Examples of bigot in a Sentence

 - "It's scandalous," he said, in the tones once used by Colonel Blimp, Britain's best-loved bigot, who adorned the pages of the Evening Standard throughout the 1930s. —Nicholas Fraser, Harper's, September 1996

-A bigot is a hater, she said.
+- A bigot is a hater, she said.
 A bigot hates Catholics.
 A bigot hates Jews. … It's no sin to be poor, she said.
 It is a sin to be a bigot.
 Don't ever be one of them. —Pete Hamill, A Drinking Life, 1994

 He was labeled a bigot after making some offensive comments.

 an incorrigible bigot who hasn't entertained a new thought in years